nxtcoder19/chitchat/README.md

 - Mobile (Android, iOS)
 - Web
 - Desktop (Windows, macOS, Linux)
+- - Flutter is built for 60+ FPS animations — Dart’s memory management keeps apps smooth.

 —all from a single codebase using the Dart programming language.

+# 🧠 What is Dart?
+Dart is a client-optimized programming language developed by Google for building fast apps on any platform (mobile, web, desktop, and server).

+- Object-Oriented
+- Syntax is familiar (like Java, JavaScript, Kotlin)
+- Strongly typed (with null safety)
+- Supports async (Future, Stream)
+- Compiles to native machine code (mobile) or JavaScript (web)
+- Fast Compilation: JIT + AOT
+- JIT (Just-in-Time)	During development	Enables Hot Reload ⚡
+- AOT (Ahead-of-Time)	Production build	Fast native performance ⚡

 # 🧱 Building Blocks of Flutter